moggers87/salmon/README.md

 servers.
 * Properly decodes internationalized mail into Python unicode, and translates Python unicode back into nice clean ascii and/or UTF-8 mail.
-* Salmon can use SQLAlchemy, TokyoCabinet, or any other database abstraction layer or technology you can get libraries for.
-It supports SQLAlchemy by default.
-* It uses Jinja2 by default, but you can swap in Mako if you like, or any other template framework with a similar API.
 * Supports working with Maildir queues to defer work and distribute it to multiple machines.
 * Can run as an non-root user on port 25 to reduce the risk of intrusion.